2017 GMC YukonEnlarge Photo

 These models stand as quite compelling alternatives for those who need to do more than just carry around the family.
 They command a presence; they work for taking clients out to dinner; and they can even flex their muscles with trailer-towing when necessary.

-The Navigator was starting to look like a forgotten relic in the Lincoln lineup; then for 2015 the brand gave it a new direction, with some freshening of its details, a new infotainment system, and a more fuel-efficient (and stronger) twin-turbo engine.
+The Navigator was starting to look like a forgotten relic in the Lincoln lineup; then for 2015 the brand gave it a new direction, with some freshening of its details, a new infotainment system, and a more fuel-efficient (and stronger, albeit smaller) twin-turbo engine.
 Meanwhile, the GMC Yukon was fully redesigned for 2015, with much-improved ride and refinement, stronger and more fuel-efficient powertrains, and new flat-folding third-row seats.

 Both of these models are offered in multiple lengths.
 The Yukon family of SUVs includes the standard-length Yukon, the long-wheelbase Yukon XL, and the luxurious Yukon Denali.
 And for the Lincoln, the difference is between Navigator and longer Navigator L models.
+And it's worth noting that, under its tony skin, the Navigator is the same vehicle as the Ford Expedition.

 Is hulking size and mass, a high hood and huge front grille enough of an extroverted statement?
 Both of these models make that, although there’s little more than that on the outside.
 The Navigator’s grille got a little slimmer in its last minor refresh, with new LED accent lighting squaring off its headlamps and lowering the rear end visually.
 The Yukon, meanwhile, looks straightforward and purposeful, with a more chiseled look on the outside, countering the Navigator’s more rounded look.